 5) New Brunswick

 They have a lot of juicy nomination programs for students in New Brunswick, including the Atlantic Permanent Residence program.
-I explained this program here.
+I explained this Atlantic Program here.
 It is available for students in all the four (4) Atlantic provinces.

 They also have the New Brunswick Express Entry that students can apply for when their program is near completion or just completed.
-You either provide your proof of enrolment in school or proof that you just completed the program within the last 6 months.
-You can read more about that here.
+You can apply for the Student Connection Stream within 6 months of completing your study.
+You don’t need a job offer, and do not need a Canadian work experience, and you can read more about the program here.

-On April 1, 2022, New Brunswick is also starting a nomination program for students who graduate from 4 private career colleges and studied 19 identified occupations.
+On April 1, 2022, New Brunswick also started a nomination program for students who graduate from 4 private career colleges and studied 19 identified occupations.
 You can read more about this here

 6) Nova Scotia